 If you work in advertising or marketing and haven’t considered using (or at least heard of) Baidu (百度), you’ve got some serious catching up to do.
 With a large majority of the Chinese market share and over 600,000 alliance websites, the question is, why wouldn’t you choose Baidu if you’re doing business in China or targeting Chinese consumers/leads?

-Research has shown that, unlike activity on Google, Chinese consumers don’t mind online ads, and believe that any company willing to pay to promote their products in this way must be reputable.
-They also know that there are strict government rules for advertising online as the Chinese internet has a long history with false advertising, even resulting in death.
+There are alternative platforms you can use to advertise online in China, but none of them come close to matching the reach of a Baidu ad.
+Baidu has an enormous search engine market share in China at 84.36% by the end of January 2022.
+So when you’re looking to advertise in China, you should always start with Baidu advertising.
+Baidu also continues to grow each year, ending 2021 with 607 million monthly active users on the Baidu App.
+Research has shown that, unlike activity on Google, Chinese consumers don’t mind online ads and believe that any company willing to pay to promote their products in this way must be reputable.
+They also know that there are strict advertising laws in China as the Chinese internet has a long history with false advertising.
 It is perhaps a different attitude to customers in the West, but with the reach of Baidu ads, the potential marketplace for new business is colossal.

 #1: Google doesn’t work in China

 Chances are you’re accustomed to using Google Adwords and would prefer to keep doing things this way.
 Unfortunately, like many Western internet services, Google services have been blocked in China for some time and are not usable.
 This includes:

 - Play Store